SmartManoj/Google-Sheets-MCP/README.md

   }
 }
 ```
-*Note: Paste the full Base64 string for CREDENTIALS_CONFIG.
+*Note: Paste the full JSON content for CREDENTIALS_CONFIG.
 DRIVE_FOLDER_ID is still needed for Service Account folder context.*

 **🍎 macOS Note:** If you get a `spawn uvx ENOENT` error, replace `"command": "uvx"` with `"command": "/Users/yourusername/.local/bin/uvx"` (replace `yourusername` with your actual username).
 </details>